gengched/gengched.github.io/wiki.md

 ## Advance Variation
 ![](https://www.chess.com/share/opening/default/French-Defense-Advance-Variation-3...c5-4.c3-Nc6)
-The following book move is *5.Nf3 Qb6 6.a3*
+The following book moves are *5.Nf3 Qb6 6.a3*
 <br>Here I like to play *6....a5* to prevent white from playing *7.b4*, followed by *f6, Ne7-f5* to attack the white center

 ## Exchange Variation
 ![](https://www.chess.com/share/opening/default/French-Defense-Exchange-Variation)
-The following book move is *3....ed 4.Bd3 Bd6 5.Nf3 Nf6*
+The following book moves are *3....ed 4.Bd3 Bd6 5.Nf3 Nf6*
 **Usually white is not willing to play this variation since it will lead to a fast and easy draw.**

 ## See also